MrPio/ProgettoEsameOOP_Morelli-Mazzatenta/README.md

-# ProgettoEsameOOP_Morelli-Mazzatenta
+# NutritionStats
-repository per il progetto del corso Programmazione ad Oggetti a.a.
+project made for the Object Oriented Programming course a.a.
 2021/2022

+>Remote access to this rest API https://nutritionstatsoop.herokuapp.com/